kleqing/HoyoLauncher/README.md

 ## Changes
 Changed default game behaviour
-Added game-change button on the screen
+Added buttons for game changing
-Added original-launcher button (rocket)
-Fixed 2 or 3 bugs (probably creating 5 or 6)
+Added a button linking to the original launcher (rocket) Fixed 2 or 3 bugs (probably creating 5 or 6)

 ## Soon
-Buttons on settings to change the original launcher path.
+Buttons in the settings page to change the original launcher path.

 ## Download